shadazam08/meesho-colone/README.md

 2. Navigate to the project directory: `cd meesho-colone`
 3. Open the project in your preferred code editor.

-## Usage

-To run the project locally, open the `index.html` file in a web browser.
-The website will load, and you can start exploring its features.

 ## Contributing

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, feel free to submit a pull request.